Aeastr/Loupe/README.md

 RenderMeThis leverages SwiftUI’s internal `_VariadicView` API to backport its render-check functionality on pre‑iOS 18 and pre‑macOS 15 systems.
 On iOS 18 and macOS 15 (and newer), we use SwiftUI’s native `Group(subviews:transform:)` API, but to support older OS versions we expose `_VariadicView` in the `RenderCheck` wrapper.

 When running on older platforms, `RenderCheck` wraps its child views inside a `_VariadicView.Tree` with a custom `_RenderCheckGroup` layout.
-This layout iterates over each child view and applies the `checkForRender()` modifier, ensuring that render-checking is supported even on devices running older OS versions.
+This layout iterates over each child view and applies the `debugRender()` modifier, ensuring that render-checking is supported even on devices running older OS versions.

 > **Note:** The use of `_VariadicView` is strictly limited to pre‑iOS 18 and pre‑macOS 15 environments.
 On newer systems, we rely on the native APIs.